aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ## **Add Column In Text Box**

-Aspose.Slides provides the [ColumnCount](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setColumnCount-int-) and [ColumnSpacing](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setColumnSpacing-double-) properties (from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class and [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class) that allow you to add columns to textboxes.
+Aspose.Slides provides the [setColumnCount](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setColumnCount-int-) and [setColumnSpacing](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setColumnSpacing-double-) methods from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class and [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class that allow you to add columns to textboxes.
 You get to specify the number of columns in a text box and set the amount spacing in points between columns.

-This code in Javascript demonstrates the described operation:
+This code in JavaScript demonstrates the described operation:

 ```javascript
 var pres = new aspose.slides.Presentation();